mdx-js/mdx/docs/advanced/index.md

 # Advanced

 MDX, at its core, is a transpilation library.
-It receives and MDX string and outputs a JSX string.
+It receives an MDX string and outputs a JSX string.
 You can also pass [plugins](/plugins) which can customize how MDX creates the JSX string.

 Most users won’t typically need to interact with the library but instead use a loader or plugin for their framework of choice.
 Though that’s not always the case.

 ## Usage

 For advanced use cases you can use the library directly.
-By default, MDX is asynchronous because plugins can be asynchronous themselves!
-This means that plugins can make request data, read from the file system.
+By default, MDX is asynchronous because plugins can be asynchronous themselves.
+This means that plugins can request data, read from the file system.
 Anything!

 ```js
 var mdx = require("@mdx-js/mdx")